 True spinach.
 This is the cool-season annual Spinacia oleracea, a member of the amaranth family (Amaranthaceae).
 It probably originated in southwestern Asia.
 All zones.
 Spinach matures slowly during fall, winter, and spring; long days of late spring and heat of summer make it bolt (go to seed) quickly.
 For a spring harvest, sow seeds in earliest spring.
 Choose heat-tolerant selections that are slow to bolt, such as 'Avon' (44 days from seed to harvest), 'Bloomsdale Long Standing' (48 days), 'Crocodile Hybrid' (46 days), 'Indian Summer' (39 days), 'Space' (39 days), or 'Tyee' (38 days).
 For fall and winter harvests, sow seeds four to eight weeks before the first expected fall frost.
 Plants will survive freezing temperatures and can be harvested through the winter.
 Look for disease-resistant, cold-hardy selections, such as 'Bloomsdale Long Standing', 'Dixie Market' (45 days), 'Melody' (42 days), 'Python' (35 days), 'Racoon' (36 days), and 'Winter Bloomsdale' (47 days).

-Sow seeds thinly in rows spaced 112 ft. apart, or scatter them over a wide bed; cover with 12 in. of soil.
-Thin seedlings to 46 in. apart.
+Sow seeds thinly in rows spaced 112 feet apart, or scatter them over a wide bed; cover with 12 inches of soil.
+Thin seedlings to 46 inches apart.
 There are two ways to harvest.
-You can pinch off only the large outer leaves when they are 36 in. long, allowing the plant to produce new foliage from its center.
-Or you can cut the entire plant at soil level when it reaches 46 in. wide.
+You can pinch off only the large outer leaves when they are 36 inches long, allowing the plant to produce new foliage from its center.
+Or you can cut the entire plant at soil level when it reaches 46 inches wide.

 New Zealand spinach.
 Native to New Zealand and Australia, Tetragonia tetragonioides belongs to Aizoaceae, a family of succulent plants.
 It is an evergreen perennial in the Coastal and Tropical South but goes dormant after a frost.
 Elsewhere it can be grown as a summer annual.